lidofinance/sp1-lido-accounting-zk/metadata/README.md

 * Tests - for obvious reasons
 * `contract/scripts/Deploy.s.sol` - deployment script
-* Everyithng in `script` - the main requirement for this solution is to operate correctly even if offchain part is executed by a compromised/maliciious actor - i.e. the solution correctness should not depend on the offchain part.
+* Everyithng in `script`,  `service` - the main requirement for this solution is to operate correctly even if offchain part is executed by a compromised/maliciious actor - i.e. the solution correctness should not depend on the offchain part.
+* Everything in `dev_scripts` - these are development scripts aiming to automate some development and debugging work.